AgoraIO/agora_doc_source/en-US/markdown/Agora Analytics/aa_api.md

 The response contains the following fields:

 - `code`: Number.
 The [status code](#code).
 - `message`: String.
-The error message.
+The success or error message.
 - `data`: JSONArray, an array of JSON objects.
-Each JSON object contains a Unix timestamp representing 12:00 am (UTC) on each day within the specified time frame and the corresponding value of the specified metrics.
-In the case of the previous request example, two JSON objects should be returned: one is for 12:00 am on July 2, 2021, and the other is for 12:00 am on July 3, 2021.
+Each JSON object contains a Unix timestamp representing every hour within the specified time frame and the corresponding value of the specified metrics.
+In the case of the previous request example, 25 JSON objects should be returned.
+The first one is for 8:00 am on July 1, 2021, the second for 9:00 am on July 1, 2021, and so on.
+The last one is for 8:00 am on July 2, 2021.
+  - `networkDelay`: Number.
+The network delay rate.
   - `ts`: Number.
 Unix timestamp (sec).
-  - `networkDelay`: Number.
-Network delay rate.

 ## <a name="search"></a>Call Search